 The Samsung Galaxy S10 has been engineered to be a conversation-changer, a phone that's intended to turn everyone's yearly question of "Do I really need to upgrade?" into a more exclamatory "Do I really need to upgrade!"

 It's the 6.1-inch Infinity Display that really sells this phone.
 It introduces a nearly-edge-to-edge look that stretches top to bottom, with pixels spilling over the curved edges at the sides – there's no room for big bezels on Samsung's 2019 flagship smartphone.
+For the most part, they don't exist here.

-Its new Infinity-O screen – also a feature of the Galaxy S10 Plus and cheaper Galaxy S10e – is so large it actually displaces the front camera, consigning it to a small 'punch-hole' in the screen.
+Its new Infinity-O screen – also a feature of the bigger Galaxy S10 Plus and cheaper Galaxy S10e – is so large it actually displaces the front camera, consigning it to a small 'punch-hole' in the screen.
 All of the important sensors are neatly tucked behind this vibrant and bright Super AMOLED display.

 Also behind the glass is the new ultrasonic fingerprint sensor.
 You won't find a fingerprint pad on the back anymore, or anywhere visibly on the phone.
 Samsung put its sensor – now invisible – on the front, where we feel it belongs.